AryanJaiswal763/Web-Dev-Projects/README.md

 ## 📁 Projects

 - `BaseBallScore` – A real-time MLB live score tracker using public API and front-end tools only.
-- `Tic Tac Toe`- A fun game to play when you are bored, using html,css & javascript
+- `Tic Tac Toe`- A fun game to play when you are bored, using html,css & javascript.
+- `User Management`- A portal where user logs can be stored, updated, edited and deleted.

 _More projects will be added soon...
 Stay tuned!_